VoiNetwork/voi-swarm/docs/installation/prerequisites.md

 - Ability to run as root or permission to use `sudo`

-If any package is not available on your system, or if you do not have permission to use said package, follow operating system guidance on installation and setup.
+If any package is not available on your system, or if you do not have permission to use said package, follow operating system guidance on installation and set up.